 As a coach, your most valuable asset is your ability TO COACH.
 Without that, you render yourself pretty useless to your client.
 This is why during every coaching session, you will need to be able to read the room, manage expectations and ensure that your client feels extremely comfortable and trusting in your ability to guide them to their next step.

-There is coaching and then there is ICF Professional Coaching Certification.
+In the world of coaching, there is coaching and then there is ICF Professional Coaching Certification.
 In the world of ICF (International Coach Federation) professional coaching certification, certain skills need to be practiced for staying on track with ICF’s professional coaching competencies.
-One of those competencies is to help our coaching clients to design meaningful action steps though coaching sessions.
+One of those competencies is to help our coaching clients to design meaningful action steps through coaching sessions.

 Action questions may be like:

 - Taking into consideration our session today, and your short and long-term goals, what actions do you commit to doing this week?

 - What actions do you commit to achieving this week to solidify the learning from our session today?